 - Pieve di Brancoli

-This is one of the most interesting examples of Romanesque art and architecture in Lucca.
-It houses a wealth of fine works by the “Comacini” masters (stone masons and sculptors from the Como Lake area) such as the baptismal font and the splendid 13th-century pulpit.
+One of the most interesting examples of Lucca-style Romanesque art, housing a wealth of fine works by “Comacini” masters (stone masons and sculptors from the Como Lake area) including a baptismal font and splendid 13th-century pulpit.

 - Pieve di San Gennaro

-This is an extremely suggestive church which houses one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.
+An extremely suggestive church with one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.

 - Pieve di Santa Maria del Giudice

 Located just a short distance from where they were quarried, the calcareous stones of the Monti Pisani exalt the purity and beauty of this Romanesque church making it one of the most beautiful in the territory of Lucca.

 Two churches can be visited in a half day tour.